Instrumentsliquidation-preference

 Also known as Liq Pref, Preference Stack, Liquidation Preference Multiple

-A liquidation preference is the contractual right of preferred stockholders to receive a defined amount (typically 1x their invested capital) before any proceeds flow to common in a sale, dissolution, or other liquidation event.
-It is the single most important economic term in a venture term sheet because it sets the floor on what investors recover in a low-value exit.
+A liquidation preference is the contractual right of preferred shareholders to receive a defined amount (typically 1x their invested capital) before any proceeds flow to common shareholders in a sale, dissolution, or other liquidation event.
+It sets the floor on what investors recover in a low-value exit and is one of the most important economic terms in a venture term sheet.

 Formula

-- Total dollars invested by the holder in that series
+Total capital invested by the holder in that series

-- Multiplier defined in the Certificate of Incorporation (1x is market standard)
+Multiplier defined in the company's charter or constitutional documents (1x is market standard)

 In depth

-The Certificate of Incorporation sets two numbers per series of preferred: the preference multiple (almost always 1x) and the participation rule (non-participating, participating, or participating with cap).
+The company's charter (Certificate of Incorporation in the US, articles of association in the UK and many other jurisdictions) sets two numbers per series of preferred: the preference multiple (almost always 1x) and the participation rule (non-participating, participating, or participating with cap).
 At a liquidation event, the company calculates each preferred holder's two paths (take preference or convert) and pays the larger.
 The waterfall executes in the order defined by the charter: senior series first under a seniority structure, or all series pro rata under pari passu.

-Most US venture deals are 1x non-participating.
-Carta's Q3 2024 data showed roughly 96% of new rounds were non-participating, and ~98% used a 1x multiple.
-The exceptions cluster in distressed financings, late-stage rounds at peak valuation, and certain non-US jurisdictions.
+The dominant market standard in priced venture rounds is 1x non-participating.
+Exceptions cluster in distressed financings, late-stage rounds at peak valuation, and some jurisdictions where participating preferred remains conventional.
 When investors do negotiate a multiplier above 1x, 2x is the typical step, and the multiple is often paired with a cap on participating to keep the round closeable.

 Why it matters